 The concept to consider here is "care for the master nodes, keep an eye on the slave nodes".
-You do not need traditional enterprise-class support contracts for the majority of the nodes in the cluster, as their failures are more of a statistics issue than a crisis.
-The money saved in support can be utilized to add more slave nodes.
+You do not need traditional enterprise-class hardware support contracts for the majority of the nodes in the cluster, as their failures are more of a statistics issue than a crisis.
+The money saved in hardware support can go into more slave nodes.